mastro35/thepythoncorner/_posts/2018-04-26-how-to-make-your-code-faster-by-using-a-cache-in-python.md

 Well, this seems the perfect function that can benefit from the use of a cache system.
 The candy price is not going to vary so often and even if it change, we could assume that it's ok if it's updated on our system within 5 minutes, with no hurry.

-So, how can we implement this behaviour?\nIt's super easy, we need just three code lines.
+So, how can we implement this behaviour?
+It's super easy, we need just three code lines.

 ```python
 import time